jahaltom/miRNA-ncRNA-Seq_Rattus-norvegicus/mi-mRNA-Seq_PRJNA545590/README.md

 Taking run accession IDs as input (RAids.txt) this pipeline quantifies miRNA-Seq data using miRDeep2.

 The quantification step in this pipeline is set up to allow for parallelization with each run accession ID being done separately.
 Since a mature miRNA can come from more than 1 precursor miRNA, these particular mature miRNA's are averaged across precursor miRNA's.
-The resulting average is then rounded to the nearest integer.

 Species is Rattus norvegicus.